-Two universities in the city – Kasetsart University and Rajabhat Sakon Nakhon University (มหาวิทยาลัยราชภัฎ สกลนคร) – have been instrumental in reviving indigo dyeing practices, bridging indigenous wisdom with modern science and technology.
-Local schools provide indigo workshops for students, while the Indigo Centre at Research and Development Institute Sakon Nakhon Rajabhat University was set up to support people from the surrounding communities in developing their craft practice.
-Rajabhat Sakon Nakhon University was commissioned by the National Science and Technology Development Agency (owing to government policy introduced in 2000), to assist a community initiative in indigo craft revival.
-Researchers worked closely with villagers and respect traditional practices to understand and catalogue the chemical processes of dyeing.
-What was once small scale and labour-intensive with varying quality, has transformed to meet an increasing demand for indigo textiles on the national and international market.
-This new knowledge supported some of the indigo revival pioneers, such as Kamolrat’s development of a database system of Sakon Nakhon’s indigenous fabric stripes and patterns, which in turn, contributed to the expansion of the local craft knowledge.
+Two universities in the city – Kasetsart University and Sakon Nakhon Rajabhat University (มหาวิทยาลัยราชภัฎ สกลนคร) – have been instrumental in reviving indigo-dyeing practices, bridging indigenous wisdom with modern science and technology.
+Local schools provide indigo workshops for students, while the Indigo Centre at the Research and Development Institute of Sakon Nakhon Rajabhat University was set up to support people from the surrounding communities in developing their craft practices.
+Sakon Nakhon Rajabhat University was commissioned by the National Science and Technology Development Agency (NSTDA), owing to government policy introduced in 2000, to assist a community initiative in indigo craft revival.
+Researchers worked closely with villagers to understand and catalogue the traditional practices – traditions surrounding the craft include the belief that dye vats are inhabited by spirits that can favour the dyeing process8 – and chemical processes of dyeing.
+What was once small scale and labour intensive with varying quality has transformed to meet an increasing demand for indigo textiles on the national and international market.
+This new knowledge supported some of the indigo revival pioneers, such as [Mr?]
+Kamolrat’s development of a database system of Sakon Nakhon’s indigenous fabric stripes and patterns, which in turn contributed to the expansion of local craft knowledge.10

 Transportation hubs

 Sakon Nakhon has a domestic airport with a daily bus service to Bangkok.
-It is connected to nearby cities such as Udon Thani and Nakon Phanom.
-A planned upgrade for the airport to potentially to become an international hub by Airports of Thailand (AOT) in the coming years will undoubtedly improve connectivity.
+It is connected to nearby cities such as Udon Thani and Nakhon Phanom.
+A planned upgrade by Airports of Thailand (AOT) for the airport to become an international hub in the coming years will undoubtedly improve connectivity.

 Soft infrastructures